ckenaston/ckenaston.github.io/pages/cv.md

 ### Book Reviews

+[Review of Dixie Heretic: The Civil Rights Odyssey of Renwick C. Kennedy by Tennant McWilliams](https://academic.oup.com/jah/article/111/3/622/7921854), _Journal of American History_ 111, no. 3 (December 2024): 622-623.

 [Review of _Anointed with Oil: How Christianity and Crude Made Modern America_, by Darren Dochuk](https://www.christiancentury.org/review/books/fundamentalists-modernists-and-oil-they-both-swam), _Christian Century_ 136, no. 22 (October 23, 2019): 46-47\.

 ### Other Publications